ankitsrivastava637/AI_resume_screener/README.md

 - Implement sub LLMs for routing LLMs for different types of query from the recruiter.
 - Perform more comprehensive EDA on resume dataset - for better chunking, retrieval and generation based on our specific dataset.

 By implementing these improvements, you can enhance the accuracy, efficiency, and user experience of your resume matching system.
-Remember to test each improvement individually to measure its impact on your specific use case.
+Remember to test each improvement individually to measure its impact on our specific use case.

 Citations:
 [1] https://www.rackspace.com/blog/how-chunking-strategies-work-nlp